 A student is matriculated, or fully admitted, into a program after they meet all the requirements stated in the admission letter.
 Matriculated students are eligible to enroll in graduate courses.

 Delaying or Moving Matriculation

 An applicant offered admission to a degree or certificate program in the School of Graduate Studies may request to delay or move his/her matriculation into the program for up to one year.
-Requests to delay or move matriculation will require approval of the program faculty and the Dean of the School of Graduate Studies.
+Requests to delay or move matriculation will require approval of the program faculty and the University Admissions Office.
 There is no guarantee that students denied delayed matriculation will be offered admission at a later date.